msoneal0/MRCI/docs/protocol.md

 Mod_Rev - this indicate any changes to the IPC protocol that interface the
-          host with the modules via named pipes. any changes to the IPC frames, NEW_CMD/CMD_ID type ids, etc. will cause this rev to increment.
+          host with the modules via named pipes. any changes to the IPC frames or major changes to async commands will cause this rev to increment.

 ```